 Please plan to have all medical forms submitted no later than May 31st for all adults and campers attending camp.
-All forms must be submitteed online.
+All forms must be submitted online through CampDoc at https://app.campdoc.com.

 Forms mailed in will not be accepted.
 DO NOT MAIL HARD COPIES.